WebKit/explainers/sms-one-time-code-format/README.md

 associating that code with an origin.

-Adoption of this proposal could improve the number of services on which a browser can offer SMS one-time code autofill, and could reduce the odds users would enter one-time codes delivered over SMS on sites other than the originating one.
+Adoption of this proposal could improve the number of services on which a browser can offer assistance with providing SMS one-time codes to websites (e.g. an AutoFill feature), and could reduce the odds users would enter one-time codes delivered over SMS on sites other than the originating one.

 ## Alternative approaches